Boston Cream Donuts

 Soft, airy homemade donuts that are filled with a rich, creamy custard and topped with a decadent chocolate glaze!
 Thanks to this delicious recipe you can make your favorite Boston Cream Donuts at home.

 We are making Boston cream donuts from scratch, and I couldn’t be more excited to share this recipe with you!
-These donuts taste just like the ones from a fancy donut shop and are the best breakfast treat.
+These donuts taste even better than the ones you get a fancy donut shop and are the best breakfast treat.
+I’m the first to admit these aren’t your average weekend breakfast recipe.

-Why This Recipe Works
+Why You’ll Love This Recipe

-- I’m sharing all of the tips and tricks along with make-ahead tips so you get the perfect batch every time!
+- I’m sharing all of the tips and tricks along with make-ahead tips so you get the perfect batch every time.

 Ingredients for Boston Cream Donuts

 - All-purpose flour – Don’t try to substitute this with anything else.
+Simple all purpose flour is all you need.

 - Whole eggs and egg yolks – You will need whole eggs for the dough and just egg yolks for the cream filling.

-If you use a stand mixer to make the dough, it’s a pretty quick and easy process.
-If you don’t have one, you can still make it – it will just take a little longer to knead the dough by hand.
+- Stand mixer – If you use a stand mixer to make the dough, it’s a pretty quick and easy process.
+If you don’t have one, you can still make it — it will just take a little longer to knead the dough by hand.

 How To Fill And Glaze The Donuts